*All experiences are non-refundable.

 * Water, tea, or sports drinks; please keep hydrated, the furnaces get hot!!
 (Water is provided)

-* A camera to capture you experience (optional)
+* A camera or phone to capture you experience (optional)

 You will go home with a great experience:

-However, your project will need at least 24 hours to cool.(glass can take up to 24 hours to come down to room temperature, because cooling too quickly will cause it to crack or even shatter, so you will not be able to take your item home on the night of your class) If you are making a Percolla Reed or Mantello Hook, the wait time is one week.
+However, your project will need 24-48 hours to cool.(glass can take up to 48 hours to come down to room temperature, because cooling too quickly will cause it to crack or even shatter, so you will not be able to take your item home on the night of your class) If you are making a Percolla Reed, Mantello Hook,or Bottle Stopper the wait time is one week.
+With these project there are extra steps to grind and add the metal piece to the project.
 Pick-up will be available during our studio hours, which are: Wednesday – Friday 11am to 7pm and Saturday 10am to 4pm.
+Shipping is also available for a flat rate of $20(multiple items may be shipped in the same box).
 See you soon!

-I have taken a class before why do you not offer the option of making another piece instead of doing the Big Bubble Blow?
+I have taken an experience before why do you not offer the option of making another piece instead of doing the Big Bubble Blow?

-While we do acknowledge that many people take our classes multiple times, our classes are designed and timed for the Big Bubble Blow and one product.
+While we do acknowledge that many people take our experiences multiple times, select experiences are designed and timed for the Big Bubble Blow and one product.
 While we acknowledge you might want two items since they are so cool, the timing just doesn’t work out to do so.
-Check with your host for the day, if the class didn’t fill, you’re welcome to sign up, pay the fee, and make another item.
+Check with your host for the day, if the class didn’t fill, you’re welcome to sign up, pay a reduced fee, and make another item.

 Or, take some time to experiment with the Big Bubble Blow process; blow the bubble small and perfectly round, or try to make it a grapefruit size vs. as big as you can.
 Remember, we are seasoned professionals, we make it look easy, and it’s our job to make glassblowing fun for you.